Computational Support for Substance Use Disorder Prevention, Detection, Treatment, and Recovery

 Computational support may contribute to each of these strategies by mobilizing a new set of systems, algorithms, and tools to understand and combat substance use disorders.
 These technologies may provide scalable and accessible complementary approaches to traditional methods and services.

-The goals of this workshop are to:
+The goals of this workshop was to:

 - Create a cohort of junior investigators and established mentors who use relevant methods, leverage relevant technologies, or work with relevant communities to address SUD challenges